What are the unique landscaping insurance coverages you'll need to consider before purchasing coverage?

-Property exposures may be limited to an office and a storage yard for vehicles or equipment, or include the sale of live and growing plants, shrubs, bushes, trees, or flowers.
+Property exposures may be limited to an office and a storage yard for vehicles or equipment or include selling live and growing plants, shrubs, bushes, trees, or flowers.

 These may grow outside in a yard or in a structure such as a greenhouse.
 Both the structure and the growing stock are susceptible to damage by fire, wind, hail, and vandalism.

-The stock is also vulnerable to loss by frost, animals, or insects.
+The stock is also vulnerable to frost, animal, or insect loss.
 Older greenhouses made of glass may be subject to frequent breakage losses.

-Newer greenhouses are simply framing with plastic coverings, which need frequent replacement as they tend to yellow or cloud in the weather and block out sunlight needed by plants.
-Special programs and coverages are available to protect the structures and the growing plants or crops.
+Newer greenhouses are framed with plastic coverings, which need frequent replacement as they tend to yellow or cloud in the weather and block out sunlight needed by plants.
+Special programs and coverages are available to protect the structures, growing plants, or crops.
 If live or growing plants are sold, power outages of refrigeration equipment can result in high spoilage losses.

-Equipment should be maintained on a regular basis, with backup generators available.
-Fire hazards can be high from the flammables used in the repair of vehicles or equipment, such as solvents and degreasers, and the chemicals in fertilizers and insecticides.
+Equipment should be maintained regularly, with backup generators available.
+Fire hazards can be high from the flammables used to repair vehicles or equipment, such as solvents and degreasers, and the chemicals in fertilizers and insecticides.